 Caring Together (previously known as Carers Trust) provides information, advice and support for carers in Cambridgeshire, including Family Carers Prescriptions and the What If?, planning for an emergency service .

 Voiceability run an independent advocacy service for adults who receive care or support, or who may need to.
 More information is available on Voiceability's website or talk to your social worker or care manager about this.

 Information on services for adults can be found on our adults' disability support webpages.

 If you are worried about the safety of an adult or older person, the Worried about an adult page explains more about safeguarding and how to report your concerns.

 Information about the Mental Capacity Act and supporting young adults

 The Mental Capacity Act is designed to make a real difference to the lives of people who lack mental capacity.
 It empowers people to make decisions for themselves where possible, and provides a flexible framework putting people at the heart of the decision-making process.

-You can find out more about the Mental Capacity Act, how we meet the requirements in Cambridgeshire and local support on the Adult Social Care section of our website.
+You can find out more about the Mental Capacity Act, how we meet the requirements in Cambridgeshire and local support on the adults and older people section of our website.